percona/percona-helm-charts/charts/pxc-operator/README.md

 helm install my-db percona/pxc-db
 ```

-See more about PXC in its chart [here](https://github.com/percona/percona-helm-charts/blob/main/charts/pxc-db) or in the [Helm chart installation guide](https://www.percona.com/doc/kubernetes-operator-for-pxc/helm.html).
+See more about Percona XtraDB Cluster in its chart [here](https://github.com/percona/percona-helm-charts/blob/main/charts/pxc-db) or in the [Helm chart installation guide](https://www.percona.com/doc/kubernetes-operator-for-pxc/helm.html).